Clipper Servicing and Repair from £25

 Please make a note to deliver to Number 69 if not in.

-Standard postage is via MyHermes and is £13.
+Standard postage is via Royal Mail/Parcelforce and is £15.
 This is a tracked service and insured up to £250.

 Why not have your blades sharpened at the same time.
-I use K9 Sharpening Services in Minster to sharpen my blades.
-Just add £6.50 per set of horse clipper blades.
+I use Swale Sharpening Services in Minster-on-Sea to sharpen my blades.
+Just add £8 per set of horse clipper blades.

 A set of Horse clippers on first inspection.